 Fantasy is full of dramatic moments involving castles, keeps, and fortified cities.
 David Gemmell’s Legend tells the story of the siege of a city with the greatest defensive fortifications by the most powerful army in the land.
 Two of the most iconic battles in The Lord of the Rings series came in The Two Towers with Helms Deep and at Minas Tirith in The Return of the King.
 Fans of Game of Thrones will recall the Battle of Blackwater Bay and Daenerys’s conquest across the Narrow Sea.

 It’s the author’s knowledge of these defensive structures and how they affect the course of battle which makes these moments so memorable.
 What challenges do the besiegers’ face?
 What steps must be taken to overcome those challenges?
 And what must the defenders do to resist, if anything at all?
+We’ll learn the answers to this when we consider real castles.

 The subject matter is quite large so this post will be the first in a short series.
 You can read the next parts of the guide by clicking below: